JuliaPerf/LIKWID.jl/docs/src/marker.md

 +----------------------+------------+
 ```

-**Sidenote**: Given the absence of AVX calls, it seems like OpenBLAS is falling back to a suboptimal Nehalem kernel.
+Given the absence of AVX calls, it seems like OpenBLAS is falling back to a suboptimal Nehalem kernel.
 If we install [MKL.jl](https://github.com/JuliaLinearAlgebra/MKL.jl) and add `using MKL` to the top of our script above, the metrics table becomes

 ```
 +----------------------+------------+